berkdurmus/berkdurmus.com/src/blogs/designing-llm-workflows.md

 ### TL;DR

-- **Workflows** are predictable, controlled pipelines of LLM components with well-defined stages.
-- **Autonomous agents** use LLMs with tools to operate independently until success or resource exhaustion.
-- **Start with workflows** for most applications — they're more predictable and easier to reason about.
-- **Use agents sparingly** — only when tasks have uncertain paths but clear success validation.
+Workflows are predictable, controlled pipelines of LLM components with well‑defined stages.
+Autonomous agents, by contrast, use tools to operate independently until they either succeed or run out of budget.
+For most applications it’s better to start with workflows because they’re easier to reason about, and then reach for agents only when the path is uncertain but success can be validated cleanly.

 ### Two Approaches to LLM Architecture